anand-shete/anand-shete/README.md

 -->

 I'm Anand, a MERN stack Web Developer and Software Engineer at SIES GST, Nerul.
-I specialize in crafting dynamic web applications using Node.js, MongoDB, and React.
-For deployment, I use AWS, Docker for containerization and Nginx as web server.
+I specialize in crafting dynamic web applications using React, Node and MongoDB as database.
-JEE 2022 - 88.14%ile
+For deployment, I prefer AWS, Docker for containerization and Nginx as web server.
 You can view my recent projects here.
 Feel free to connect with me to discuss new ideas!